 - Illinois Institute of Technology: USD 26,630 – USD 61,140 per year

-Tip: Students should explore and apply for scholarships, grants, and student loans to help ease the financial burden of tuition fees.
+Tip: Students should explore and apply for scholarships, grants, and student loans to help ease the financial burden of tuition fees and manage the cost of living in Chicago.

 How to Manage the Cost of Living in Chicago?